-Income (loss) from continuing operations was impacted by the \$102 after tax charge (\$108 pre-tax) to deconsolidate our Venezuelan operations and a charge of \$49 related to prior years for uncertain tax positions for certain international operations in the fourth quarter of 2015, and charges related to pension settlements of \$0.8 billion after tax (\$1.4 billion pre-tax) primarily in the second quarter of 2015.
-Income (loss) from continuing operations was impacted by a nondeductible charge of \$462 in the fourth quarter of 2014 for the remeasurement of the Venezuelan balance sheet as of December 31, 2014.
+Net income (loss) in the fourth quarter of 2015 was impacted by a \$108 pre-tax charge (\$102 after tax) to deconsolidate our Venezuelan operations and a charge of \$49 related to prior years for uncertain tax positions for certain international operations.
+Results in 2015 also included charges related to pension settlements of \$0.8 billion after tax (\$1.4 billion pre-tax), primarily in the second quarter.